koendv/paste_dispenser/README.md

 ![](https://raw.githubusercontent.com/koendv/paste_dispenser/master/doc/paste_dispenser.jpg)

-This is a controller board for [solder paste dispensers](https://www.thingiverse.com/thing:1119914).
+This is a solder paste dispenser.
 The controller supports unipolar and bipolar stepper motors, a foot pedal switch, an OLED display, a LED that blinks faster when the motor runs faster, and a menu system.
 The board has been designed with easy soldering in mind, using components size 0805 and up.

 ## Foot switch
 ![](https://raw.githubusercontent.com/koendv/paste_dispenser/master/doc/footswitch.jpg)